 With a global pandemic happening, the landscape of this massive shopping event has changed.

 For those businesses that will be open, many are struggling with the question of how they can manage Black Friday during a pandemic.

-Although stores have been encouraging people to shop Cyber Monday online sales, retailers are strategizing how to meet the needs of Black Friday crowds while maintaining COVID-19 protocols.
+Although stores have been encouraging people to shop using Cyber Monday's online sales, retailers are strategizing how to meet the needs of Black Friday crowds while maintaining COVID-19 protocols.

 Retailers need a seamlessly integrated omni-channel offering just to survive right now, and they must remain agile in the face of ongoing uncertainty in the future.
 In Winnipeg, many businesses are closed to the public, with the exception of big box stores deemed essential.

 What’s the answer?
 Three weeks of Black Friday deals, according to many companies.
 Several big box stores started Black Friday deals prior to Remembrance Day—a big no-no in the eyes of many Canadians.
 The extended timeline also removes the sense of urgency created by previous Black Fridays, though that isn’t necessarily a bad thing.

 How can small businesses that rely on the holiday season and Black Friday sales survive the “essential” competition while being closed to the public?
 For one, shopping local avoids inevitable shipping delays since many small businesses are offering local delivery and curbside pickup—something they should promote aggressively.
 In addition, small businesses could use a promotional discount for those who share their purchases on social media, which can help influence other networks and increase repeat buying later on.